What are the requirements for becoming a Canadian citizen?

 - Canadian armed forces

-If you have spent time outside of Canada in any of the way that is not listed above then unfortunately it does not count as time you can put towards your citizenship application.
-The above rules do not apply for residency obligations for permanent residents.
+If you have spent time outside of Canada in any of the ways that are not listed above, then unfortunately, it does not count as time you can put toward your citizenship application.
+The above rules do not apply to residency obligations for permanent residents.

 Contact Akrami & Associates Immigration Law firm

 For further information with respect to your Canadian immigration, we invite you to contact our experienced immigration representatives.